exbibyte/dynagrad/README.md

 # Todo:
 - Extend from scalar to multidimensional entities, with Ricci calculus for manipulating tensors and doing derivatives
 - more ops and tests (see src/core.rs)

-# Other:
-- currently depends on Rust nightly

 # Plots:
 <p align="center">